Groups allow you to visualize team statistics in a centralized dashboard.

 The Admin can see all stats from every member of the group.
 He/ she has full access to manage the Group (delete and invite new people, change User Roles, delete the whole Group).

 Users: They do not know about the presence of any other User in the Group.
-They only see their Managers and Admins (who can see their Analytics account data).
-They cannot change or modify User Roles, just like the Managers.
+They only see their Analysts and Admins (who can see their Analytics account data).
+They cannot change or modify User Roles, just like the Analysts.